petzval/btferret/README.md

   or
 ADDRESS = MATCH_NAME          To find address during a scan by matching name -
-                                 CLASSIC and LE type only (see further discussion below) CHANNEL = 4                   RFCOMM channel for CLASSIC servers (optional) PIN = 1234                    PIN code for CLASSIC servers (optional)
+                                 CLASSIC and LE type only (see further discussion below) RANDOM = UNCHANGED            For LE random address that does not change

+CHANNEL = 4                   RFCOMM channel for CLASSIC servers (optional) PIN = 1234                    PIN code for CLASSIC servers (optional)
 ```